SumoLogic/sumologic-documentation/docs/integrations/app-development/jfrog-artifactory.md

 ```

-## Collect Logs for Artifactory 7
+## JFrog Artifactory 7

-This procedure documents how to collect logs from JFrog Artifactory into Sumo Logic.
+This procedure documents how to collect logs from JFrog Artifactory 7 into Sumo Logic.

 ### Log Types